What is it like to move to and live in Sydney, Australia? To start a new life in a foreign country?

 “The classics of course: Sydney Opera house and Royal Botanical Garden, the harbor bridge (which you can walk across or climb) and Bondi Beach.

-For a nice coastal walk and stunning views take a ferry to Manly and hike up to the North Head sanctuary.”
+For a nice coastal walk and stunning views take a ferry to Manly and hike up to the North Head Sanctuary.”

 As a Freedom Lifestyle Expert she supports women who have lost their enthusiasm and feel stuck on a path that isn’t their own.

 For more information check out her website: dreamlifedeluxe.com

 Massive Darling Harbour and the smaller Circular Quay port are hubs of waterside life, with the arched Harbour Bridge and esteemed Royal Botanic Garden nearby.

 Sydney is Australia’s oldest, largest and most cosmopolitan city with a population of around 4 million.
 It has the enviable reputation of being one of the world’s most beautiful and liveable cities.

-Thinking about traveling to Sydney?
+Thinking About Traveling to Sydney?

 And if you want to see more of Australia check out Intrepid Travel who offer great organized trips through Australia.

-Like this article?
+Like this article about expat life in Sydney?
 Pin it!